YuriHeiko/MultithreadingFileSplitter/README.md

 **The description of app work**
-After running, a user inputs a command to start splitting - _split_, the path to the file, and a desirable size of one chunk.
+After running, a user inputs a command to start splitting - _split_, the path to the file, and a desirable size of a chunk.
 The app shows the work progress (in total and by each thread) using next format:

     Total progress: 40%, thread 1: 0%, thread 2: 80%, time remaining: 20c